-- 1. The construction of vehicle parking and manoeuvring areas must comply with Council's adopted Design and Construction Specifications. - 2.
-Vehicle parking that is located within the front setback it must be physically separated by permanent safety structures from road pavement and must not detract from the aesthetics of the streetscape. - 3.
+- 1. The construction of vehicle parking and manoeuvring areas must comply with Council's adopted Design and Construction Specifications. - Vehicle parking that is located within the front setback must be physically separated by permanent safety structures from road pavement and must not detract from the aesthetics of the streetscape. - 3.
 Where security doors or gates are proposed to control access to vehicle parking an intercom system must be provided to facilitate access.
 Such doors and gates must also be positioned to ensure vehicles stand clear of the public footpath and any specified pedestrian access while the doors and gates are opening. - 4.
 All above ground parking areas with more than 12 parking spaces must be landscaped including shade trees provided at the rate of one (1) canopy tree for every four (4) car parking spaces of part thereof.
-Shade trees must be located to provide shade to parked vehicles.

-- 5. Manoeuvring space must be sufficient to permit all vehicles to enter and leave a site in a forward direction in accordance with relevant Australian Standards. - 6.
+Shade trees must be located to provide shade to parked vehicles. - 5.
+Manoeuvring space must be sufficient to permit all vehicles to enter and leave a site in a forward direction in accordance with relevant Australian Standards. - 6.
 Parking areas must be linked via a pedestrian path with the nearest public footpath. - 7.
-Parking spaces adjoining pedestrian accesses must be provided with wheel stops or upright kerbs. - 8.
+Parking spaces adjoining pedestrian accesses must be provided with wheel stops or upright kerbs to protect the safety of pedestrians. - 8.
 Parking areas for developments that operate outside of daylight hours must be lit in accordance with relevant Australian Standards. - 9.
 Multi-unit complexes must provide a consolidated car parking area for patrons.
-At least 50% of the parking spaces must be not reserved for any particular tenancy or unit. - 10.
+No more than 50% of the total parking spaces on site shall be allocated to a single unit. - 10.
 Parking must be provided at the rate tabulated below.
-The amount provided shall be the sum of all component uses in a mixed use development.
 The number of spaces shall be rounded up to the nearest whole number of spaces.